-Devices such as mobile and tablet have made is easier for shoppers to browse, compare and buy products online without moving a muscle.
-For the past 5 years mobile shopping (mcommerce) has gained extraordinary momentum, with apps offering a linear, progressive customer journey designed to suit every users’ requirements.
+Devices such as mobile and tablet have made it easier for shoppers to browse, compare and buy products online without moving a muscle.
+For the past 5 years, mobile shopping (m-commerce) has gained extraordinary momentum, with apps offering a linear, progressive customer journey designed to suit every users’ requirements.
 And it’s still growing.
-Most recently in the US, Instagram launched a new in-app purchasing functionality, allowing customers to purchases products without going onto third party sites.
+Most recently in the US, Instagram launched a new in-app purchasing functionality, allowing customers to purchase products without going onto third-party sites.

 4. Accessibility- Mobile is everywhere, but it’s not for everyone.
 In the UK 1 in 5 or 13 million people identify as having a disability – this could be visual, hearing, motor or cognitive.
 Accessibility features are designed to cater to the needs of these 13 million people making their online experience easier.
 However, many brands still lack the legally standard accessibility features and users have begun calling out these brands.
 Updating your accessibility features now will open up a possible audience for your brand and reduce the risk of your site being blacklisted by business influencers.

 5. Speed – Typically mobile users will exit a webpage if it doesn’t load within three seconds.
 This means your site has under 3 seconds to make an impression and be fully optimised.
 Users simply refuse to wait for your site to catch up.
-Ensuring you site fulfils your users speed expectations, will reduce your bounce rates and cart abandonments.
+Ensuring your site fulfils your user’s speed expectations, will reduce your bounce rates and cart abandonment.

 Already ecommerce giants are pushing the boundaries of what’s possible, and m-commerce is sure to follow.
 As the m-commerce industry grows, new ways of immersing users and providing a seamless experience will be at the forefront.
 It’s sure to be an exciting time for all those involved.